Learning Centre Cumberland Campus

 See campus maps for further details.

-Monday to Friday 9am-5pm (all year).
+Tuesday, Wednesday and Thursday 9am-5pm (all year).
 Appointments can be made for face-to-face or telephone consultations outside these hours, if you contact us 24 hours in advance.
-Telephone (voicemail), fax and email enquiries are generally answered within 36 hours.
+Telephone (voicemail) and email enquiries are generally answered within 36 hours.